MegaByteMark/titanic/README.md

+# titanic
+Cross platform synchronisation API written in Go to provide a lightweight relational and non-relational database sync layer.

-# Titanic - Server Side Component
+# Server Side Sync Component
 Why is it called Titanic?
 Because it ~~sinks~~ syncs.